nattyddubbs/kafka-streams-scala/README.md

 3. the usual builder-style composition that developers get with the original Java API
 4. complete compile time type safety

-The design of the library was inspired by the work started by Alexis Seigneurin in [this repository](https://github.com/aseigneurin/kafka-streams-scala).
+The design of the library was inspired by the typesafe library in [this repository](https://github.com/typesafe/kafka-streams-scala).
+While Lightbend chose to use implicit conversions this library leans more on type classes so as to avoid explicit imports.

 ## Quick Start